munki/mwa2/README.md

 ###Linux

-See https://github.com/munki/mwa2/wiki/RHEL7-setup-notes for some notes on installing and configuring MWA2 on RedHad Enterprise Linux 7.
+See https://github.com/munki/mwa2/wiki/RHEL7-setup-notes for some notes on installing and configuring MWA2 on RedHat Enterprise Linux 7.

 ## Docker